How to configure reverse mapping on DNS name servers

 Use the same command on RHELClient.

 As we can see in the above output, the query has been resolved by the secondary name server.
-It verifies when the primary name server is up, it resolves queries.
+It verifies when the primary name server is up, the primary server resolves queries.
 When the primary name server is down, the secondary name resolves queries.